 - When should I make appointments for advising?

-- When do I begin having experience in schools?
+- When do I begin having school placements/field experience?

 - Where do I complete the CHYS 2P15 school placement?

-- What is the difference between school placements and teaching blocks?
+- What is the difference between school placements and teaching blocks/practice teaching?

-- Am I eligible for consideration for Brock Scholars Awards for the length of my program?
+- Am I eligible for Brock Scholars Awards for the length of my program?

 - Can I study abroad as a Concurrent Education student?

 - Can I take courses at another university?